robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2022-09-06]

+- Parameter values are now accessed using `param.value()` instead of `param.value`, with `param.value()` being an alias for the existing `param.plain_value()` function.
+The old approach, while perfectly safe in practice, was technically unsound because it used mutable pointers to parameters that may also be simultaneously read from in an editor GUI.
+With this change the parameters now use actual relaxed atomic stores and loads to avoid mutable aliasing, which means the value fields are now no longer directly accessible.

 ## [2022-09-04]

 - `Smoother::next_block_mapped()` and `Smoother::next_block_exact_mapped()` have